Loopring/protocols/packages/loopring_v3/circuit/statements.md

 - Should check for underflow
 - A and B are limited to n + 1 <= NUM_BITS_FIELD_CAPACITY, so we can be sure to detect underflow with a simple range check on the result.
+- Underflow check is thus detected when the result is a value taking up more than n bits.

 ## Transfer statement